luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == YouTube Data

 Using their official channels, we collected a dataset comprising YouTube videos from all six political parties within the German Bundestag.
-The FDP (Free Democratic Party) with \@FDP, the Greens with \@DieGruenen, the SPD (Social Democratic Party) with \@spdde and the Left with \@DIELINKE have easily identifiable main official party channels.
+The FDP (Liberal Democratic Party) with \@FDP, the Greens with \@DieGruenen, the SPD (Social Democratic Party) with \@spdde and the Left with \@DIELINKE have easily identifiable main official party channels.
 The CDU (Christian Democratic Union) and CSU (Christian Social Union) are two separate political parties in Germany that operate as sister parties.
 The CDU is active in all German states except Bavaria, where the CSU operates exclusively.
-For this reason, both parties also maintain separate YouTube channels with \@cdutv and \@csumedia, although they are regarded as a single party within the Bundestag.
+For this reason, both parties also maintain separate YouTube channels with \@cdutv and \@csumedia, although they are regarded as a single faction within the Bundestag.
 Conversely, the AfD's (Alternative for Germany) official channel (\@AfDTV) is distinct from the parliamentary group's channel (\@AfDFraktionimBundestag).
 Both channels, exhibiting comparable follower counts, were incorporated into our analysis.
 Consequently, our dataset encompasses a total of eight channels.
 The dataset is restricted to the period from December 6, 2017 (the final channel's inaugural video publication) to February 24, 2025, the day of the Bundestagswahl 2025.

 During the period of investigation, YouTube has updated its rules on Shorts.
+#mnote[könnte auch in appendix (die erklärung) und in main nur kurz dass du es unterscheidest]
 These are a separate video stream for short videos.
 Its implementation is comparable to TikTok.
 Since October 15, 2024, every video up to three minutes of length and with a square or vertical aspect ratio will automatically categorized as a Short @youtube2025-shorts.